Many website owners today see sudden rises in traffic and rankings, and begin to feel giddy and excited.

 How To Determine Your Users’ “Search Intent”

-Customer satisfaction is Google’s top priority nowadays, especially when it comes to organic search.
+Customer satisfaction is Google’s top priority nowadays, especially when it comes to search engine optimization.
 If your site fails to meet a searchers expectations – Google will see this – believe me…

 So First things first – why are users coming to your website?
 Are they there to buy things or find information?
 Take a look at your website’s topic and how you are serving your content to your users.
 Are you running a blog or educational resource directory?
 What is the point of your website?